It was at about 3:35 pm. I felt I was about to faint or have a panic attack. The day was not going well. Over and above, I was overly tired.

 Hi, my name is Tiisetso Maloma and I’ve been an anxious entrepreneur for over ten years – and I’ve written expansively on entrepreneurship, creativity, anxiety, marketing and self improvement.

 Over time, our anxiety builds up; it either implodes or explodes.
-My anxiety has gotten me to that point several times.
+My anxiety has gotten me to those points several times.

-Entrepreneurship is nerve wrecking, especially when things are not going according to your plan.
-This is probably most of the time.
+Entrepreneurship is one of the toughest careers in the world a person can follow.
+It can get severely stressing, especially when things are not going according to plan – which is probably most of the time.

-This is because entrepreneurs, rightfully so, are always focused on achieving certain goals.
-We pursue opportunities we have always thought to be lucrative and this creates great expectations.
-We pine over visions, we obsess about how to reach those goals and even go as far as imagining how many units our products will sell.
+Entrepreneurs, rightfully so, are always focused on achieving certain goals.
+We pursue opportunities that we think are lucrative and this creates great expectations.
+We thus pine over visions, we obsess about how to reach those goals and even go as far as imagining how many units our products will sell.

 The funny thing is, nobody has control over reality and things don’t always pan out the way we had envisioned them.
 Subconsciously, we are shaken when our expectations are not met and this gets us anxious and at times depressed.

 It should not come as a surprise that entrepreneurs are more prone to mental pains than the general population.
 A study entitled ‘Are Entrepreneurs Touched with Fire’ by Dr Michael Freeman, surveyed 242 entrepreneurs; 174 (72%) of them had mental health concerns, 118 (49%) had one or more lifelong mental health condition and 13 (5.4%) of them were suicidal – the numbers are rounded off.
 THE ANXIOUS ENTREPRENEUR explains everything.

 In contrast to entrepreneurs, the world’s lifetime depression prevalence, as measured by the World Health Organization, ranges from 3% to 17%.